Equinox

 How does an Equinox affect my zodiac sign? +

-What is the difference between the Spring and Autumnal Equinox? +
+What is the difference between the Vernal and Autumnal Equinox? +

 Content reviewed by OmenMe's editorial team